vmware/vic-product/installer/SUPPORT.md

 #### Boot Failures

-Failures during boot are rare.
+Failures during the operating system boot are rare.
 The most common boot failure involves changes to attached hard disks, especially during upgrade operations.
+Failures that occur after the OS is booted but before the Initialization Stage are usually related to user customizations.

 ##### Support Information